Is Schizophrenia A Disability? Learn Who Qualifies For Government Benefits

 SSA disability benefits cover many mental health conditions, including schizophrenia, in which an extreme limitation keeps a person from doing much work.
 These disorders normally fall under the 12.03 category, which is labeled as "schizophrenia spectrum and other psychotic disorders."
 To qualify, a person must have delusions or hallucinations, disorganized thinking or speech, or grossly disorganized behavior or catatonia, as well as be limited in terms of mental function or have evidence that the disorder is "serious and persistent."

-Can people with schizophrenia work?
+Can people with mental illnesses like psychosis and schizophrenia work?

 Some people with schizophrenia can work, especially if their symptoms aren't severe.
 Research suggests that about 10% to 20% of people with schizophrenia have jobs.
 People with schizophrenia who work usually report being more satisfied than those who do not work.
 Preparatory training is often available to help people with schizophrenia learn the skills they need to find and keep a job.